dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Tenancy support for Unity NFS

-The CSI Unity driver version 2.1.0 (and later versions) support the Tenancy feature of Unity such that the user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.
+The CSI Unity driver version 2.1.0 (and later versions) supports the Tenancy feature of Unity such that the user will be able to associate specific worker nodes (in the cluster) and NFS storage volumes with Tenant.

 Prerequisites (to be manually created in Unity Array) before the driver installation:
 * Create Tenants